Piano speed building ideas

 Applied to Chopin’s ‘The Bees’ study

-Looking first at ‘The Bees’, slow practice is ideal for thoroughly learning the notes and choosing a fingering.
-However, once you have a section leaned, rather than continuing to practice it ‘slowly’, one option is to try practicing with a dotted rhythm.
+However, once we have a section leaned, rather than continuing to practice it ‘slowly’, we put the hands together using a dotted rhythm.
 This gives you two very different variants:

 Dot on the first note of each pair